Lantianzz/Scorecard-Bundle/README.md

 ### Usage

 - Like Scikit-Learn, Scorecard-Bundle basiclly have two types of obejects, transforms and predictors.
 They comply with the fit-transform and fit-predict convention;
-- An sample usage example can be found in https://github.com/Lantianzz/Scorecard-Bundle/blob/master/examples/%5BExample%5D%20Basic%20scorecard%20modeling%20with%20Scorecard-Bundle.ipynb
-- An Advanced example showing how to build a scorecard with high explainability and good predictability with Scorecard-Bundle can be found in https://github.com/Lantianzz/Scorecard-Bundle/blob/master/examples/%5BExample%5D%20Build%20a%20scorecard%20with%20high%20explainability%20and%20good%20predictability%20with%20Scorecard-Bundle.ipynb
+- An example showing how to build a scorecard with high explainability and good predictability with Scorecard-Bundle can be found in https://github.com/Lantianzz/Scorecard-Bundle/blob/master/examples/%5BExample%5D%20Build%20a%20scorecard%20with%20high%20explainability%20and%20good%20predictability%20with%20Scorecard-Bundle.ipynb
 - See more details in API Guide;

 ### Important Notice